ccoenraets/salesforce-developer-advanced/Using-Static-Resources.md

 ---
 layout: module
-title: Module 9&#58; Using Static Resources
+title: Module 5&#58; Using Static Resources
 ---
-In this module, you deploy the Conference Agenda app inside a Visualforce Page in your Salesforce instance.
+In this module, you explore a different deployment option for the Conference app you created in the previous module.
+Instead of deploying it on your own server, you deploy it inside a Visualforce Page in your Salesforce instance.

 ## Step 1: Upload the Agenda app as a static resource in Salesforce

-1. Zip up the content of the **salesforce-developer-advanced** directory
+1. Inside **salesforce-developer-advanced/client**, select the **css**, **fonts**, **js**, and **lib** directories and zip them up (compress them).

+    > **Important:** Make sure you don't zip up the client directory itself.
+In other words, if you open the zip file, the css, fonts, js, and lib directories should be at the root level.

 1. In Setup, click **Build** > **Develop** > **Static Resources**

-1. Click new
+1. Click **New**

 1. Specify **AgendaApp** as the **Name**